 Timesheets are submitted and processed on a two-week pay schedule according to the SDCB Payroll Payment Schedule.
 The payroll workweek starts on Saturday and ends the following Friday.
 The payment schedule is available through the FMA and on the MCOs' websites.
-Timesheets are due at the end of the two-week pay period and must be received at the FMA no later than Saturday at 11:59 pm for a SDCB employee to be paid on time and according to the payment schedule.
+Timesheets are due at the end of the two- week pay period and must be received at the FMA no later than Saturday at 11:59 pm for a SDCB employee to be paid on time and according to the payment schedule.

-An Authorized Representative (AR) may also complete the training and gain access to FOCoSonline.
+FOCoSonline.
 If an AR has access, they will be able to view payments and monitor SDCB budget spending, however, the AR will not have authorization to perform the functions of the EOR and approve timesheets.
 To designate an AR, members must complete the AR Form, which may be requested through the FMA or the support broker.

-2. Invoices
+B. Invoices